ConnorWiseman/koa-hbs-renderer/README.md

 The length of time, in seconds, to keep compiled Handlebars templates in the in-memory cache.
 Defaults to `60`.

 ### extension
 The file extension used by template files.
-Defaults to `hbs`.
+Defaults to `.hbs`.

 ### paths
 An object literal of specified file paths. _Required._